 Most of the performances are bland.
 John Houseman plays with implacable dignity but the one who does add some brief colour in his few moments on screen is Ralph Richardson in an amusing performance as an eccentric librarian dealing with the irascible world’s central computer that keeps misplacing information: “There goes the 14th Century – ah well, only Dante and a few corrupt popes.”

 The theme of gladiatorial sports as public spectacle of the future has become a resilient one since with the likes of The Prize of Peril (1983), The Running Man (1987), Temmink: The Ultimate Fight (1998), The Hunger Games (2012), Turkey Shoot (2014) and the tv movie Future Sport (1998).
+(A more detailed overview of the genre can be found here at Films About Human Bloodsports and Death Games).
 The same year as Rollerball, Roger Corman and director Paul Bartel made the amusing future sports satire Death Race 2000 (1975), which was designed as a quick low-budget cash-in on Rollerball but makes the same points with far less bombast.

 The film was later remade as Rollerball (2002), which stripped all the message and struggle for individuality themes, indeed even its futuristic setting, and mounted it merely as an action film.